basvandriel/dagster-bigdata-poc/STREAMING_ARTICLE.md

     return results
 ```

-**The key insight:** Python generators are lazy.
+Python generators are lazy.
 They yield one chunk at a time.
 Process it immediately, then let the generator forget about it.
-No buffering required!
+No buffering required.

----

-## How The Streaming Actually Works

-The magic happens in our `stream_bam_chunks()` function.
-It's deceptively simple, but that's what makes it powerful.

 ```python
 def stream_bam_chunks(bam_url: str, chunk_size: int = 1000):